-I’m currently beginning a project on faith communities and the environment.
-I’m interested in learning how faith communities, as well as the organizations they support, have made positive contributions in this space and how this might be enhanced.
-There are specific, sound theological reasons for faith communities to do this (at least from a Christian perspective).
-There is also the simple fact that good environmental practice contributes to the common good.
+I am especially interested in the way faith communities, as well as the organizations they support, have made positive contributions in this space.
+I also wonder how these contributions might be enhanced.
+There are good theological reasons for faith communities to get involved here.
+There is also the simple fact that sound environmental practice contributes to the common good.
+But why has this not been integral to the way more faith-based organizations serve their communities and the world at large?
 I’ve been thinking about these things in an informal way for a long time.
-Those who listen to me preach have probably noticed this already.
-Now I want to work more directly and intentionally on these questions.
-Here’s how the project is unfolding:
+For instance, as a college student I worked as an environmental educator and wilderness guide.
+Those who listen to me preach may have noticed that I try to be deliberate about crafting sermons that enhance our ecological awareness.
+The project I’m working on now, however, is intended to engage these issues more formally and more broadly.
+Here’s how the project has been unfolding:

 - In the fall of 2019, while on sabbatical from my pastoral responsibilities, I enrolled in graduate studies at the University of Ottawa’s Institute for the Environment.
 I completed courses in the economic, legal and scientific dimensions of the ecological crisis and related challenges of sustainability.
 Part of my rationale for doing this is to develop a deeper understanding of the connections between these fields and the theology practised and taught by communities of faith.